sgntechhub/devsecops-notes/README.md

-# Awesome DevSecOps
+# DevSecOps Notes

-The awesome collections for developer practice DevSecOps
+> All notes for DevSecOps journey

 ## Git